riceissa/issarice.com/wiki/digital-preservation.md

   Shelve is one option but I don't trust it.

 - Using a cache server and then tunneling all your browser activity through a proxy provided by that server.
-I think Squid is the dominant player here, but I haven't much experience with this strategy in general.
+I think [Squid][squid] is the dominant player here, but I haven't much experience with this strategy in general.
 One advantage of this is, you can set it up once, and it will work for all browsers (that can tunnel through a proxy).